Skip to main content

 Sarcococca spp.
 Sweetbox *** leathery foliage, fragrant winter blooms, will tolerate deep shade

-Teucrium fruticans Bush Germander *** aromatic foliage
+Teucrium fruticans Bush Germander *** aromatic foliage, might nibble when young

 Umbellularia californica California Bay *** aromatic, leathery foliage, slow growing – can eventually attain tree size